-Hare JM.
+Falk RH, Hershberger RE.
 The dilated, restrictive, and infiltrative cardiomyopathies.
-In: Libby P, Bonow RO, Mann DL, Zipes DP, eds.
+In: Bonow RO, Mann DL, Zipes DP, Libby P, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
-8th ed.
-St. Louis, Mo: WB Saunders; 2007:chap 64.
+10th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 65.

 - Review date:

-- May 17, 2010
+- May 05, 2016

 - Reviewed by:

-- Michael A. Chen, MD, PhD, Assistant Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, Washington.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+- Michael A. Chen, MD, PhD, Associate Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.